Homotherium: Paleobiology and paleoecology

 Homotherium is suggested to have been adapted to hunting large prey.
 The reduced claws, relatively slender and long limbs, and sloping back all appear to be adaptations for the lifestyle of a pursuit predator engaging in moderate-speed endurance running (similar to hyenas, but unlike the short distance high speed sprint running exemplified by the living cheetah) in open habitats.
 The running-adapted morphology of its forelimbs suggests that they were less useful than those of Smilodon or many living big cats in grasping and restraining prey, and that the enlarged incisor teeth at the front of the jaws served an important role in prey restraint, like in hyenas and canids.
 While somewhat lacking in power, the forelimbs of Homotherium probably did play some role in restraining prey, likely relying on the large dewclaw to grasp effectively as is the case in cheetahs.
 Homotherium likely adopted an energy efficient galloping stride when pursuing prey.
-Since Homotherium has been found to have an unusually short calcaneus or heel bone in the hindfoot, this indicates that they were probably not very good jumpers compared to modern felids.
+The short calcaneus or heel bone in the hindfoot indicates that Homotherium was probably a less capable jumper compared to modern pantherine big cats, with the shortened calcaneus and metatarsals likely helping to stabilize the foot, perhaps when restraining prey.

 Illustration of Homotherium performing a "canine shear bite" on a prey animal.
 Artwork by Mauricio Antón.